-MGT 5563 Strategic Sourcing
+MGT 5563 Strategic Sourcing in a Digital Economy

-This course focuses on understanding the role of a successful strategic sourcing function in Industry 4.0, including these key elements: sourcing strategy; supplier qualification and selection; relationship management and legal and ethical considerations; and leveraging Big Data and analytics to monitor performance.
-Demonstration of how to apply the elements of strategic sourcing will take place through a final project exploring concepts of supplier management through quantitative and qualitative analysis, differentiating between critical and non-critical suppliers.
+In this Global Supply Chain course, we will take a closer look at the second pillar of a Global Supply Chain.
+Focus will be on the understanding the role of a successful strategic sourcing function in Industry 4.0, including the key elements: sourcing strategy, supplier qualification and selection, relationship management and legal and ethical considerations, and leveraging Big Data and analytics to monitor performance.
+Demonstration of how to apply the elements of strategic sourcing will take place through a final project exploring concepts of supplier management through quantitative and qualitative analysis differentiating between critical and uncritical suppliers.